Space debris: Barriers to dealing with debris

-Incomplete data of space debris
+Incomplete data

 As orbital debris is a global problem affecting both spacefaring and non-spacefaring nations, it is necessary to be handled in a worldwide context.
 Because of the complexity and dynamics of object movements like spacecraft, debris, meteorites, etc., many countries and regions including the United States, Europe, Russia, and China have developed their space situational awareness (SSA) to avoid potential threats in space or plan actions in advance.
 To an extent, SSA plays a role in tracking space debris.
 In order to build a powerful SSA system, there are two prerequisites: international cooperation and exchange of information and data.
 However, limitations exist in spite of the improving data quality over the past decades.
-Some space powers are not willing to share the information that they have collected, and those, such as the U.S., that have shared the data keep parts of it secret.
-Instead of joining in a coordinated way, a great deal of SSA programs and national databases run parallel to each other with some overlaps, hindering the formation of a collaborative monitoring system.
+Some space powers are not willing to share the information that they have collected, and those, such as the US, that have shared the data keep parts of it secret.
+Instead of joining in a coordinated way, a many SSA programs and national databases run parallel to each other with some overlaps, hindering the formation of a collaborative monitoring system.

 Some private actors are also trying to establish SSA systems.
 For example, the Space Data Association (SDA) formed in 2009 is a non-governmental entity.
 It currently consists of 21 global satellite operators and 4 executive members: Eutelsat, Inmarsat, Intelsat, and SES.
 SDA is a non-profit platform, aiming to avoid radio interference and space collisions through pooling data from operators independently.
 Researchers suggest that it is essential to establish an international center for exchanging information on space debris because SSA networks do not completely equal debris tracking systems – the former ones focus more on active and threatening objects in space.
 In terms of debris populations and defunct satellites, few operators have provided data.

 In a polycentric governance network, a resource that cannot be holistically monitored is less likely to be well managed.
 Both insufficient transnational cooperation and information sharing bring resistance to addressing the debris problem.
 There is a long way to go to build a global network that covers complete data and has strong interconnection and interoperability.